trueptolemy/lightning/doc/lightning-getroute.7.md

 default is 5.0, or up to 5% fee distortion.

 *exclude* is a JSON array of short-channel-id/direction (e.g. \[
-"564334x877x1/0", "564195x1292x0/1" \]) which should be excluded from
+"564334x877x1/0", "564195x1292x0/1" \]) or node-id which should be excluded
-consideration for routing.
-The default is not to exclude any channels.
+from consideration for routing.
+If a node is specified, all the incoming channels of this node will be excluded.
+The default is not to exclude any channels or nodes.

 *maxhops* is the maximum number of channels to return; default is 20.